wp-plugins/st-daily-tip/readme.txt

 8. If *Display Date* is not specified and *Display Day* is specified, the tip will only be shown on that date

 == Changelog ==
+= 2.4 =
+* Attribute to suppress title
+* Solved bug of addition of slash while CSV upload

 = 2.3 =
 * Made Translate ready